-Basic Projections 0 Assignments 0 Tasks 0 Request a role Inducements 0 Policy constraints
+Basic Projections 0 Assignments 🕕 Tasks 🕕 Request a role Inducements 💿 Policy constraints

-□ In ducements ٥
+🗆 In ducements ٥

 Portal - +

 LDAP - +

-Options
+Options 5

-Force e Reconcile Execute after all app rovals eep displaying results
+Force Reconcile Execute after all approvals

-Back Preview change s Save
+Back Back Preview changes Save

 Eric clicks on Save button and the new role is created.
 Now it is ready to be assigned to the users.
 Eric goes on and assigns Employee role to user Bob.
 MidPoint automatically creates all the accounts given by the role: